I want to move an old pension across

 You can transfer:

-Transferring into the LGPS is free, but your old provider might charge a fee.
-It’s good to check with them first!
-Sometimes, transfers won’t be accepted.
-We’ll let you know if this applies to your case.
+Transfers into the LGPS are free, but your old provider might charge a fee.
+Check with them first.
+Transfers aren’t always accepted, we’ll let you know if this applies to your case.

 How do I transfer?